spotify/java-locales/README.md

 - `HIGH`: Locales are quite related, meaning they have similarities from a linguistic perspective.
 - `MUTUALLY_INTELLIGIBLE`: Locales identify languages that are similar to a point where a person should understand both if they understand one of them.
-- `SAME`: Locales identify the same language?
+- `SAME`: Locales identify the same language

 We offer two separate logics, each dedicated to separate use-cases: